refinedev/refine/documentation/docs/useCheckboxGroup.md

 import basicUsage from '@site/static/img/use-checkboxgroup-basic.png'

-The `useCheckboxGroup` hook allows you to manage an Ant Design [Checkbox.Group](https://ant.design/components/checkbox/#components-checkbox-demo-group) component when records in a resource needs to be used as checkbox options.
-All we have to do is pass the `checkboxGroupProps` it returns to the `<Checkbox.Group>` component.
-In addition, we can use the `queryResult` value it return to us.
+`useCheckboxGroup` hook allows you to manage an Ant Design [Checkbox.Group](https://ant.design/components/checkbox/#components-checkbox-demo-group) component when records in a resource needs to be used as checkbox options.

+## Example

-Now let's examine what `useCheckboxGroup` does, with step-by-step examples.
-So let's start by suppose our `dataProvider` has an endpoint that returns tags as follows.
+Let's examine what `useCheckboxGroup` does, with step-by-step examples.
+Suppose our `dataProvider` has an endpoint that returns tags as follows.

 ```ts title="https://refine-fake-rest.pankod.com/tags"
 {